Electromagnetic instability and Schwinger effect in the Witten-Sakai-Sugimoto model with D0-D4 background: Introduction

 \section{Introduction}

-Recent years, there have been many advances in the research on the strong electromagnetic field, especially in heavy-ion collision since it is expected that an extremely strong magnetic field is generated by the collision of the charged particles.
-Particularly, the Schwinger effect should be one of the most interesting phenomena in the heavy-ion collision, because the pair creation of charged particles from the vacuum occurs under such an externally strong electromagnetic field.
+Recent years, there have been many advances in the researches on the strong electromagnetic field, especially in heavy-ion collision since it is expected that an extremely strong magnetic field is generated by the collision of the charged particles.
+In particular, the Schwinger effect should be one of the most interesting phenomena in the heavy-ion collision, because the pair creation of charged particles from the vacuum occurs under such an externally strong electromagnetic field.
 In the Schwinger effect, the creation rate of a pair of charged particles could be obtained by evaluating the imaginary part of Euler-Heisenberg Lagrangian \cite{key-01,key-02}.
 However, the result implies the Schwinger effect is a non-perturbative effect which shows up only under the strong electromagnetic field.

-Although it is still challenging to evaluate the Schwinger effect in strong electromagnetic field, the framework of gauge/gravity duality or AdS/CFT provides a powerful tool on studying the strongly coupled quantum field theories \cite{key-03,key-04,key-05}.
+Although it is still challenging to evaluate the Schwinger effect under the electromagnetic field, the framework of gauge/gravity duality or AdS/CFT provides a powerful tool on studying the strongly coupled quantum field theories \cite{key-03,key-04,key-05}.
 It has been recognized that a (d+2)-dimensional classical gravity theory could correspond to a (d+1)-dimensional gauge theory as a weak/strong duality.
-So with this framework, various applications of studying the Schwinger effect holographically have been presented \cite{key-06,key-07,key-08,key-09,key-010,key-011,key-012,key-013,key-014}.
-Moreover, it turns out that in the top-down holographic approach, the imaginary part of the probe brane action could be identified as the creation rate of quark-antiquark pairs (i.e. the vacuum decay rate) \cite{key-012,key-013,key-014}.
-While this is a different method, it allows us to quantitatively evaluate the effective Euler-Heisenberg Lagrangian in order to explore the electromagnetic instability holographically.
+So with this framework, various applications of studying the Schwinger effect holographically have been presented \cite{key-05+1,key-06,key-07,key-08,key-09,key-010,key-011,key-012,key-013,key-014}.
+Particularly, in some top-down holographic approaches e.g. the D3/D7 approach, since the dynamics of the flavors is described by the action of the probe flavor brane, the associated decay rate to the Schwinger effect could be evaluated by using the flavored action.
+Hence it implies this action could be identified as the holographic Euler-Heisenberg action and the creation rate of flavored quark-antiquark pairs (i.e. the vacuum decay rate) can be computed by the imaginary part of this action \cite{key-012,key-013,key-014}.
+While this is a different method, it allows us to quantitatively explore the electromagnetic instability and Schwinger effect in holography.

-On the other hand, the $\theta$-dependence in QCD or Yang-Mills theory is also interesting. $\theta$-dependent gauge theories contain a Chern-Simons term as a topological term additional to the action and the coupling of the Chern-Simons term is named as the $\theta$ angle (as the following form),
+On the other hand, the $\theta$-dependence in QCD or Yang-Mills theory is also interesting \cite{key-015+2,key-015+3}.
+The $\theta$-dependent gauge theories contain a Chern-Simons term as a topological term additional to the action and the coupling of the Chern-Simons term is named as the $\theta$ angle (as the following form),